Treatment for IBS

 Food

-Some food to certain people can cause a sudden change to the pattern of contraction, and this could trigger IBS.
-Food such as chocolate, milk, spice, and carbonated drinks among so many can trigger IBS.
+Certain foods can cause a sudden change in the pattern of contraction, and this could trigger IBS.
+Foods such as chocolate, milk, spice, and carbonated drinks, among others, can trigger IBS.

 Stress

-Mental stress is found to be common to all patients with IBS, and it is found not exactly as the cause but tends to aggravate it.
+Mental stress is found to be expected in all patients with IBS, and it is not found to be the cause but tends to aggravate it.

 Smoking

-Smoking is also considered to be a trigger and could also aggravate irritable bowel syndrome.
+Smoking is also considered a trigger and could also aggravate irritable bowel syndrome.

 Hormonal Changes

-Hormonal changes which are common more in women than men make IBS more prevalent among women.
-Hormonal changes are common around the women’s menstrual cycle and at menopause.
+Hormonal changes, which are more common in women than men, make IBS more prevalent among women.
+Hormonal changes are common around a woman’s menstrual cycle and at menopause.

 Infections after effect for Irritable Bowel Syndrome